 \begin{proof} In equivariant $K$-theory, $i_*(1_Z)=[\OO_Z]\in K_0^T(X)$.
 Pulling back, $i^*i_*(1_Z)$ is the class of the derived tensor product $\OO_Z\otimes_{\OO_X}^{\mathbf L}\OO_Z$ in $K_0^T(Z)$, hence

 For a regular immersion, the standard identification of Tor-sheaves gives

 and $\mathrm{Tor}_k=0$ for $k>c$.
 Substituting yields the formula. \end{proof}

-\begin{theorem}[Thomason \cite{Thomason}] For an algebraic torus $T$ acting on a quasi-projective scheme, restriction to fixed points induces an isomorphism in equivariant $K$-theory after localizing the representation ring $R(T)$ at the multiplicative set generated by $1-\chi$ for nontrivial characters $\chi$.
-Under this localization, the classes $\lambda_{-1}(N^\vee)$ for fixed components become invertible, yielding Thomason's localization and Lefschetz--Riemann--Roch formulas. \end{theorem}
+The following theorem is due to Thomason~\cite{Thomason}. \begin{theorem} For an algebraic torus $T$ acting on a quasi-projective scheme, restriction to fixed points induces an isomorphism in equivariant $K$-theory after localising the representation ring $R(T)$ at the multiplicative set generated by $1-\chi$ for nontrivial characters $\chi$.
+Under this localisation, the classes $\lambda_{-1}(N^\vee)$ for fixed components become invertible, yielding Thomason's localisation and Lefschetz--Riemann--Roch formulas. \end{theorem}